Voyager Nurse Aide Program

 Student Handbook

-This Student Handbook ("Handbook") is designed to summarize certain personnel policies and benefits of “Voyager Nurse Aide Program” (the "School"), of 2233 Academy Place Suite 105, Colorado Springs, Colorado 80909, and to acquaint students (I) with many of the rules concerning enrollment with the School.
+This Student Handbook ("Handbook") is designed to summarize certain personnel policies and benefits of “Voyager Nurse Aide Program” (the "School"), of 4667 Centennial Blvd, Colorado Springs, CO 80919, and to acquaint students (I) with many of the rules concerning enrollment with the School.
 This Handbook applies to all students, and compliance with the School's policies is a condition of enrollment.
 The School reserves the right to modify, rescind, delete, or add to the provisions of this Handbook from time to time in its sole and absolute discretion.
 The School reserves the right to interpret the policies in this Handbook and to deviate from them when, in its discretion, it determines it is appropriate.

 Changes in Policy